If you want a career that’s interesting, rewarding and challenging, nursing will give you plenty of scope to do exactly that.

 People from all walks of life and with all types of health problems depend on the professional skills and care of nurses.
 A combination of people skills and initiative is essential for the hands-on care that all nurses are required to provide.

 More nurses than ever are now working in community settings such as a GP practices, clinics, and schools and community hospitals.
 As more care is moved out of hospitals into the community, this will only increase.

-Opportunities will continue to exist in acute hospital settings.
-Outpatient services, accident and emergency, operating theatres, neonatal care or neurology will always need highly trained and specialist nurses.
+Opportunities continue to exist in acute hospital settings; outpatient services, accident and emergency, operating theatres, neonatal care or neurology will always need highly trained and specialist nurses.

-To become a nurse, you are likely to train in one of the four specialist fields of nursing.
+You’ll train in one of the four fields of nursing: